Temporal parts: The argument from temporary intrinsics

 Premise P1 is an intuitive premise; generally we distinguish between properties and relations.
 An intrinsic property is just a property that something has independently of anything else; an extrinsic property is had only in relation to something.
 An example of an extrinsic property is "fatherhood": something is a father only if that something is a male and has a child.
 An example of an alleged intrinsic property is "shape".

-According to Lewis (Sider, 2001), if we know what "shapes" are, we know them to be properties, not relations.
+According to Lewis, if we know what "shapes" are, we know them to be properties, not relations.
 However, if properties are had to times, as endurantists say, then no property is intrinsic.
 Even if a ball is round throughout its existence, the endurantist must say "for all times in which the ball exists, the ball is round, i.e., it is round at those times; it has the property 'being round at a time'."
 So, if all properties are had to times, then there are no intrinsic properties, (premise P2).

 However, if we think that Lewis is right and some properties are intrinsic, then some properties are not had to times—they are had simpliciter (premise C1).

 It might be said that premise P3 is more controversial.
 For instance, suppose a timeless world is possible.
 If that were so, then in that world, even if there were intrinsic properties, they would not be had by temporal parts—since by definition a timeless world has no temporal dimension, and therefore in such a world there cannot be temporal parts.
 However, our world is not timeless, and the possibility of timeless worlds is questionable, so it seems reasonable to think that in worlds with a temporal dimension, only temporal parts can have properties simpliciter.

 This is so because temporal parts exist only at an instant, and therefore it makes no sense to speak of them as having properties at a time.
 Temporal parts have properties, and have a temporal location.
 So if person A changes from having long hair to having short hair, then that can be paraphrased by saying that there is a temporal part of A that has long hair simpliciter and another that has short hair simpliciter, and the latter is after the former in the temporal sequence; that supports premise P3.

 Premise C2 follows, so long as one is not considering empty worlds—if such worlds are even possible.
 An empty world doesn't have objects that change by having a temporal part with a certain property and another temporal part with a certain other property.

 Premise P1, the key premise of the argument, can be coherently denied even if the resulting view—the abandonment of intrinsic properties—is counterintuitive.
 There are, however, ways to support the argument if one accepts relationalism about space-time.